RSSchermer/Genome-Explorer/README.md

 	$ cd path/to/repository
 	$ mvn jetty:run & node sequence_server.js

-After Maven is finished the application should now up if you open a browser and go to [localhost:9876/dist/](http://localhost:9876/dist/).
-The application was developped mainly using Google Chrome for testing, but was briefly tested in the latest Mozilla Firefox and Internet explorer 10 and should work properly in both browsers.
+After Maven is finished setting up the server (it should say '[INFO] Started Jetty Server' after a while) the application should now show up if you open a browser and go to [localhost:9876/dist/](http://localhost:9876/dist/).
+The application was developped mainly using Google Chrome for testing, but was briefly tested in the latest version of Mozilla Firefox and in Internet explorer 10 and should work properly in both browsers.

 ## 2. Building the application
 Instead of running the production files as described above, you can also build